History

 During the rule of Charles Robert and Louis the Great, Košice became one of the main urban centers of the northern part of Hungary.
 At the end of the 14th century, the townspeople took advantage of the prosperity, wealth and good relations with the royal court to build a Gothic, larger and more representative parish church, which was to replace the older building.
 A fire from 1380 could also have contributed to the construction of the Gothic church of St. Elizabeth, unless the information about it concerned the new church, because the papal document did not specify which church was destroyed.
 In addition, the decision to erect a new building was probably influenced by the so-called eucharistic miracle that happened in Košice around the middle of the 14th century, after which pilgrims and penitents began to come to the town.
 In addition to providing income, this movement gave Košice a spiritual primacy in the vast area of north-eastern medieval Hungary.

-After the death of King Matthias Corvinus, during the fights for the Hungarian crown, Košice was shelled by the Polish-Lithuanian army during the siege of 1491.
-The repair of the damaged and unfinished church was carried out in the years 1496-1498.
-These works were entrusted to Mikuláš Kromphloz from Nitra and Václav from Prague, with the financial support of King Ladislaus II of Hungary.
+In the years 1490-1491, Košice was besieged by Polish-Lithuanian troops, taking part in the fights for the Hungarian crown after the death of King Matthias Corvinus.
+Their shelling was supposed to have led to damage of the unfinished church.
+The temple was repaired at the end of the 15th century, under the supervision of Nicolas Krompholz of Nisa and Václav of Prague, with the financial support of King Ladislaus II of Hungary.
 The town also asked for help from Pope Alexander VI, who in a letter from 1494 allowed an indulgence.
 The influx of funds made possible repairs and the completion of the chancel by 1505.
-At that time, Juraj Satmári, the bishop of Oradea (Hungarian Nagyvárad), coming from Košice, conducted a mass in the church, although the last finishing works were to last for three more years (in one of the pillars a scroll with the date 1508 and the name of the master Kromphloz was found).
+At that time, Juraj Satmári, the bishop of Oradea (Hungarian Nagyvárad), coming from Košice, conducted a mass in the church, although the last finishing works were to last for three more years (in one of the pillars a scroll with the date 1508 and the name of the master Krompholz was found).

 Architecture

 The interior of the church was originally spacious, divided into aisles with square bays, covered with stellar vaults, supported by massive, moulded pillars.
 The inter-nave arcades, similarly to the rood arch, received ogival forms, as well as moulding referring to the wall shafts of the vault lowered on the inter-nave pillars.
 In the chancel, a net and stellar – net vault was used, with ribs turning into wall shafts without the use of consoles.
 At the southern part of the transept a porch were placed, and above it a royal oratory.
 The entrance to it was placed in a Gothic spiral staircase, modeled on the communication turret from the Prague cathedral, built by the famous master Petr Parler.
+Its structure was created by an openwork composition of arcades with trefoil tracery inscribed in pointed arches.
+The stairs were made of two separate spindle-shaped flights with opposite directions of rotation, which were connected at each turn by several common steps (five times in total).
+The eastern stairs led to the oratory, while the western ones extended up to the transept vault, where led to the church’s attic.

 Current state

 The Košice parish church, now the cathedral, is today one of the most valuable Gothic monuments in Slovakia and a symbol of the city.
 Apart from the Baroque helmet of the northern tower, it has a Gothic form, although the construction works from the 19th century introduced a number of significant changes.
 The most important was the transformation of the two aisles into four aisles.
 The vaults in the aisles were also changed, the late-Gothic chapel of St. Joseph was destroyed, a neo-Gothic turret was erected at the crossing and some pinnacles and gargoyles, which threatened to collapse, were removed.
 The cornices, pinnacles, window frames, tracery, gables and details of the entrance portals were renovated or replaced.
-In the 20th century, the crowns of the gables, gargoyles and other details of the architectural decor, due to the use of poor-quality sandstone in the 19th century, were renewed again or restored based on archival engravings.
+In the 20th century, the crowns of the gables, gargoyles and other details of the architectural decor, due to the use of poor-quality sandstone in the 19th century, were renewed again or restored based on archival engravings. (among them there are original from the 15th century, such as a gargoyle in the shape of a bent-over woman with an ugly smile, hiding a bottle between her legs).

 The cathedral complex currently includes a free-standing bell tower of St. Urban, located on the market square on the north side of the church of St. Elizabeth.
 Contrary to older literature, it is an early modern building, erected after 1629, but 36 tombstones, mainly from the 14th-15th centuries, were built into its external facades.
 One of them is dated to the 4th century and is attributed to the origin of the Roman Empire.